pkalachyn-gd/collab-code-editor/README.md

-# Real-time Collaborative Code Editor (Angular + Yjs + Gemini)
+# Real-time Collaborative Code Editor (Angular/Yjs + Node.js/Websocket + Spring Boot/Gemini)

-This is a mock project submission for a real-time collaborative code editor built with Angular, CodeMirror 6, and Yjs.
-It features a live collaboration server (Node.js) and a framework for AI code completion (currently mocked) designed to be powered by the Gemini API.
+This is a project for a real-time collaborative code editor built with Angular, CodeMirror 6, and Yjs.
+It features a live collaboration server (Node.js) and an AI code completion service powered by the Gemini API.

 # Architecture Overview

-The system is designed as a decoupled frontend and backend, with collaboration and AI logic handled by two separate communication channels.
+The system is designed as a decoupled frontend and backend, with collaboration and AI logic handled by two separate services.

     Frontend (Angular): A standalone Angular application (/frontend) that hosts a CodeMirror 6 editor.

         CollaborationService: Manages the Yjs document (Y.Doc), UndoManager, and the WebSocket connection to the collaboration server.

-        AiCompletionService: Manages requests for AI code completion (currently mocked, returns static data).
+        AiCompletionService: Manages HTTP requests for AI code completion to the Spring Boot backend.

-        EditorComponent: Orchestrates the services, binds them to the CodeMirror EditorView, and handles UI logic like the completion hotkey and throttling.
+        EditorComponent: Orchestrates the services, binds them to the CodeMirror EditorView, and handles UI logic.

     Backend (Two Components):